- The best gate intercom system with a camera is ButterflyMX.

-Top 6 benefits of gate intercom systems with a camera
+Benefits of gate intercom systems with a camera

 As the manager or owner of a gated property, you need to make sure tenants and guests can access the property without compromising safety.
 It requires a delicate balance of convenience and security that only a video gate intercom can provide.

-- Reduce traffic and eliminate car stacking
+- Speed up traffic flow and eliminate car stacking

 - Improve property security